Average Bench: 76.3% (256th of 1406)

 How it works

-Processor Rankings (Price vs Performance) June 2023 CPU Rankings.
+Processor Rankings (Price vs Performance) April 2024 CPU Rankings

 We calculate effective speed which measures real world performance for typical users.
 Effective speed is adjusted by current prices to yield a value for money rating.
 Our calculated values are checked against thousands of individual user ratings.
 The customizable table below combines these factors to bring you the definitive list of top CPUs.
 [CPUPro]